pineapplegr/fmaddon-bryntum-scheduler-pro/README.md

 2. **JavaScript Module**:
    - Download or update the JavaScript module, which acts as the bridge between FileMaker and SchedulerPro.
      - Our team will provide the complete javascript module used in our demos
-   - The module retrieves data directly from FileMaker, but in development mode, it will use mock data from the local `/data/data.json` file for testing purposes.
+   - The module retrieves data directly from FileMaker, but in development mode, it will use mock data from the environment variable [VITE_FMBRYNTUM_DRIVER_DEV_DATA_PATH](https://www.npmjs.com/package/@pineapplegr/fm-bryntum-driver)

 3. **Customizable Props from FileMaker**:
    - The addon allows users to pass properties (props) from FileMaker to the JavaScript module.
 These props are mapped directly to the **Project object** in Bryntum’s SchedulerPro class.
 For detailed information on SchedulerPro's Project object, refer to Bryntum's documentation: [SchedulerPro Project](https://bryntum.com/products/schedulerpro/docs/api/widgets/SchedulerPro/view/SchedulerPro).